|

 I still sit by the fire.
 I still drink cocoa, and I still wrap myself

-in the blanket and watch the flames flick their orange and red tongues
+in the blanket and watch the flames flick their orange and tongues

 against the charred brick.
 But without the feel of his heart against